SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 #### Overview

-Support users are users in the management tenant area with a  special permissions to login to tenants accounts.
+Support users are users in the management tenant area with a special permission to login to tenants accounts.
 To allow login to tenants, the support user account must have support access rights.
 When a support user logs into a tenant account, the user has the same privileges as a subtenant user.
 This user type is specified on the login page.